is-already-taken/jenkins-shuggest/readme.md

 ## Features

-* Display the script name
+* Display the script name and shot description
-* Display information such as description, usage, requires when hovering an icon
+* Detailed information (usage, consumes and produces) is opened when clicking on "more ..."
 * On click the shell command is pasted into the textarea
-* The tooltip is already open (might be considered as a bug though ;) ...
+* The tooltip is initially open (might be considered as a bug though ;) ...
 * ... but can be close although
 * Is not only limited to scripts (though it's its most likely usage, I think)